Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 3. All requests for accommodation are evaluated through an interactive process which includes an individualized assessment and interaction between the student and the relevant disability services coordinator.
 The interactive process may include, but is not limited to, a review of the student’s request and substantiating medical/clinical information, an assessment of the student’s abilities, an evaluation of possible reasonable accommodations, and a determination of approved reasonable accommodation(s), if any.

 4. As part of the interactive process, the student shall submit medical/clinical information to substantiate the request.
 The disability services coordinator may need to consult with the student’s health care provider, and the student shall submit a signed Release of Information Form to allow for the release of medical/clinical information and further discussion of the same.
-(The professional performing the assessment and writing the report cannot be a KHSC-KansasCOM faculty member, nor a family member related to the student.)
+(The professional performing the assessment and writing the report cannot be a KHSU-KansasCOM faculty member, nor a family member related to the student.)

 5. After a determination is reached, the Disability Services Coordinator will inform the student, in writing, of the decision.